mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 -----

 <i>
-**Glenn Fiedler** is the founder of [Network Next](https://angel.co/network-next) where he's hard at work as CEO/CTO.
-Network Next is creating a new internet for games and e-sports.
+**Glenn Fiedler** is the founder and CEO of [Network Next](https://networknext.com).
+Network Next is creating a new internet for games and esports.
+Come [work with us](mailto:glenn@networknext.com) in sunny Santa Monica!
 </i>